Precision BioSciences Inc. (DTIL) Reveals an Earnings Mystery

 Is It Worth Investing in Precision BioSciences Inc. (NASDAQ :DTIL) Right Now?

+Opinions of the stock are interesting as 6 analysts out of 7 who provided ratings for Precision BioSciences Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

-DTIL currently public float of 43.64M and currently shorts hold a 6.14% ratio of that float.
-Today, the average trading volume of DTIL was 664.24K shares.
+The average price from analysts is $17.50, which is $6.85 above the current price.
+DTIL currently public float of 44.88M and currently shorts hold a 5.97% ratio of that float.
+Today, the average trading volume of DTIL was 641.32K shares.

 DTIL’s Market Performance